 NOTE 3: The USS Identifier is used to ensure that a USS requesting a subsequent re-authentication or revocation is the same one that authenticated the UAV in the first place.
 The USS identifier is based on the security link on the interface between UAS NF and USS (e.g. the identity mapped during link establishment or the identity in certificate, prior to the UUAA procedures).

+NOTE x: For each UAV, the UAS NF may store and maintain multiple authorized USSes information as part of the UUAA context.

 6. The UAS NF sends the AMF an Authentication Response message, including the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, and the UUAA Authorization Payload received in step 5.

 7. The AMF sends to the UE the UUAA result (success/failure) received in step 6.
 The message(s) used in step 7 are given in TS 23.256 [3].